 Cheese!
 Cheese!
-Cheese!
+Cashew Cheese!
 The last frontier before crossing the bridge to fully plant based!
 Pretty much everyone loves some form of cheese and the most common phrase we hear is, “I could never give up cheese.”
 Well, even if you don’t, these days it’s getting easier and easier to transition into dairy free with so many great plant-based cheeses available.
 AND if you’re picky about what you call and refer to as dairy-free cheese (since it’s a hot topic in some countries) you could adopt the name “Gary” as they do in the UK to avoid confusion.
 No matter what you decide to call it, if it looks, acts, feels and tastes like it and the only difference is it’s not coming from an animal, then we’re good with that.

 The best kind is the kind we make at home and know and control what’s in em, they’re pretty simple to make… and today we’ve got a wicked healthy, RAW cheese recipe that is totally legit and legal and can be made in less than 24 hours.

 A high-speed blender is a key component to turn any nut or seeds from its raw state into a silky, smooth, thick cream.
 Just remember in order to blend to the smoothest consistency you’re gonna want to add some liquid and fold while blending to ensure the thickest texture without blowing out the engine.
-In other words, most vita mix based cheeses, will only work well with more liquidy substances, if you are looking for a thicker consistency, you will probably want to strain the mixture with cheese cloth, press and culture, depending on the recipe.
+In other words, most vita mix based cheeses will only work well with more liquidy substances.
+If you are looking for a thicker consistency, you will probably want to strain the mixture with cheese cloth, press and culture, depending on the recipe.